scholacantorum/public-site/home/index.md

 collaborative concert came up.
 Subsequently, we found three other partners:
 <a href="https://www.facebook.com/coronormalistadepuebla" target="_blank">Coro Normalista de Puebla</a> from Mexico,
 <a href="https://youtu.be/asMm3uTs5WM" target="_blank">Vilnius Pro Musica</a> from Lithuania, and the
 <a href="https://www.facebook.com/AsanCivicChoir/" target="_blank">Asan Civic Choir (아산시립합창단)</a> from South Korea.

-The concert
-will therefore span at least five countries on four continents!
+***Update!*** We have allied with another fine musical organization: **Coral Cantares** from Brazil has joined our partnership.
+Welcome!
+Additionally, Schola's talented Assistant Artistic Director, Dawn Reyen, has arranged the famous carol *Silent Night* to include verses from our partner choirs, plus sounds from the ice of Antarctica!
+So, the tally is now six countries on six continents!